Configuration

 To configure OIDC in ShinyProxy, several steps must be performed:

-1. Register your ShinyProxy installation with an OIDC provider.
+1. Register your ShinyProxy installation in your IDP

-2. Obtain the configuration parameters for your OIDC provider that ShinyProxy requires.
+2. Obtain the configuration parameters for your IDP and configure ShinyProxy

 • Auth Endpoint URL: The URL where OIDC initiates authentication flows.
 ShinyProxy will redirect here when an unauthenticated user accesses a page.